mukhtarworld/compounder/README.md

 Be aware that this will take your profit numbers and round them down.
 So `$0.147` will be calculated as `$0.14` and not `$0.15`.

-To get started copy `.env.example` to `.env` and fill in the fields.

 This uses `mongoosedb` to store and save the deal ID into a database to keep track of deals already compounded.

+To get started, copy `.env.example` to `.env` and fill in the fields.
+- Note 1: The percent profit is the required percentage of the total profit you wish to be compounding.
+Value should be from 0.0 (zero percent of profit) to 1.0 (100 percent of profit)
+- Note 2: Fill in the bot ids you wish to be compounding profit for as an array `e.g BOT_ID=[123456, 654321, 001122]`

 ## Dependencies
 - [node](https://nodejs.org)